-- 1. Trigger on GPS offset in meters - 2.
+- 1. Trigger on GPS offset in meters (if GPS option is chosen) - 2.
 Trigger continuously with an intervening delay.

 The maximum reliable capture rate for the unit is one frame per second.
-Approximately two frames per second may be captured when no capture delay is set.

-Auk Images are captured to the system memory card.
+Auk images are captured to the system memory card.
 The standard card capacity is 16 GB of images.
 Very large cards (64GB, 128GB) can be supported, but they should be configured at the factory.
 Preparing a memory card with a correct Linux system implementation in the field is a complex operation.

 Two types of image files are saved by the Auk.
 The JPG files contain the raw data captured by the camera, and reside in the ttcauk/AUKJPGS folder.
-Images containing color processed results are TIF files located in the ttcauk/EXTRACTIONS folder.
+Images containing color processed results are .TIF files located in the ttcauk/EXTRACTIONS folder.
 File names are based on a 'TC' prefix, and number of the sequence in which the picture was taken.
 Thus, a JPG file might be named TCR00012.JPG, and the TIF extraction file associated with it would be TCX00012.TIF.